Arcadia-Science/arcadia-computational-training/docs/arcadia-users-group/20240723-design-fundamentals/lesson.md

 Examples of different types of composition:
 I hope that in these examples you’re starting to see certain elements as grouped together, seeing patterns between elements that inform how we perceive the whole, as we just talked about in Gestalt principles.

 Composition allows us to see if information is sequential, cyclical, if the designer wants us to compare and contrast elements.
 It is the structure that draws our gaze through the graphic in a particular way.
 We build that structure by ordering the elements in our figure by their importance (in relation to the key message).
-And we create that order through something called visual hierarchy.
+We create that order through something called visual hierarchy.

 ### Visual hierarchy
 Visual hierarchy refers to the arrangement of visual elements in a way that implies importance.
 Looking at the components you want to include in your figure, you can define how someone will walk through that information.